shivam5992/Coadmire/README.md

-CoAdTest
+CoadMire
 ========

-Computerised Adaptable Test

-Developed using Flask, MongoDb and Bootstrap

-Online Test System with feature of adaptability.
+Coadmire is an online Assesment Platform which features adaptability as the test progresses.
-With every correct answer, level increases.
+It adapts according to the responses answered by the examinee.
+With every correct answer, level of questions increases.
-With every wring answer, level decreases.
+With every wrong answer, level of questions decreases.

-Features to be implemented soon:

-Cheat Check,
-Random Answering,
-Emotional Intelligence of User,
-Admin Interface
+It is completly developed in Python.
+It Uses Flask Web FrameWork, MongoDb, Bootstrap.